 Guidance for Harvard Affiliates

-- U.S. citizens or foreign nationals planning to travel to one or more of the seven designated countries: Although the executive order does not prohibit travel to the seven designated countries, we recommend that you carefully assess whether it is worth the risk to travel to the designated countries at this time.
-The potential exists for reciprocal measures to be taken by the seven designated countries, meaning that they may deny entry to U.S. travelers or other travelers.
-If you choose to travel, you should confirm with the embassy or consulate that issued your visa to determine if you will be permitted to enter that country.
-Additionally, upon attempted re-entry to the U.S., you may face increased scrutiny and delays.
+U.S. citizens or foreign nationals planning to travel to one or more of the seven designated countries: The proclamation does not prohibit travel to the seven designated countries (although U.S. passports aren't valid for travel to, in, or through North Korea as of September 1, 2017).
+The potential exists, however, for reciprocal measures to be taken by the designated countries, meaning that they may deny visa applications or entry to U.S. travelers or other travelers.
+If you plan to travel to one of these countries, you should confirm with the embassy or consulate that issued your visa to determine if you will be permitted to enter that country.
+Be mindful that upon attempted re-entry to the U.S., you may face increased scrutiny and delays.

 Register International Travel

-Regardless of your international destination, we strongly encourage you to enter your itinerary and contact information in the Harvard Travel Registry.
-Doing so enables us to expedite assistance if you need help while abroad.
-In light of the current immigration policy changes, it will also enable us to advise you prior to departure if immigration policy changes may affect your trip.
+Regardless of your international destination, we strongly encourage you to enter your itinerary and contact information in the International SOS MyTrips platform.
+Doing so enables International SOS and our staff to expedite assistance if you need help while abroad.
+In light of the current immigration climate, it will also enable us to advise you prior to departure if immigration policy changes may affect your trip.

-- Carry your passport, valid visa document, valid visa stamp, a letter from Harvard attesting to your status, your resume/CV, and the Harvard Travel Assist contact information.
+- Carry your passport, valid visa document and valid visa stamp (if applicable), a letter from Harvard attesting to your status, your resume/CV, and the HIO contact information (see below).